NextronSystems/thor-util-manual/usage/what-is-thor-util.rst

 What is THOR Util?
 ==================

-THOR Util is the swiss-army knife with many maintenance features like update, download and license fetching.
-But it also supports executable signature verification, custom signature encryption, report generation and diagnostics for troubleshooting THOR scans.
+THOR Util provides maintenance functions such as updates, package downloads, and license retrieval.
+It also supports executable signature verification, custom signature encryption, report generation, and diagnostics for troubleshooting THOR scans.